Leninner/Leninner/README.md

 - 👋 Hi, I’m @Leninner
 - 👀 I’m interested in code the future
-- 🌱 I’m currently learning programming in JS, HTML, CSS, RUBY and RUBY on RAILS
+- 🌱 I’m currently learning frontend programming.
 - 💞️ I’m looking to collaborate on any project, because I´m want grow in this industry.
 - 📫 How to reach me: +593979424062, write me!